 Although I haven’t tried this yet, this post has nearly 200,000 shares and over a million views.
 I imagine a highly efficient organized house would use How To Teach Your Child To Clean Any Bedroom in Ten Minutes without Using a Blowtorch.

 3. There’s a system for all those papers.

 My husband and I both do a lot of work at home and our office is almost always a small train wreck.
-I personally have a hard time cracking down to get stuff done when the setting is in disarray.
-When getting organized, your work space is a good place to start.
+When your workspace is in disarray, it is difficult to get things done.
+Your workspace is a good place to start organizing.
 Some of these desk organization tips have really worked for me.